mailgun/documentation/source/faqs.rst

 Mailgun does have features to help you with list management.
 First of all, we will not deliver again to recipients that have hard bounced, unsubscribed, or complained of spam.
 This is to maintain your email reputation.
 You can remove emails from these do not send lists if it was a temporary issue.
-You can always access this information via the API or Control panel to update your lists.
+You can always access this information via the API or Control Panel to update your lists.

 What is the difference between hard and soft bounces and how do you handle them?